Chase Anderson

-Robert Chase Anderson (born November 30, 1987) is an American professional baseball pitcher in the Cincinnati Reds organization.
-He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Milwaukee Brewers, Toronto Blue Jays, and Philadelphia Phillies.
+Robert Chase Anderson (born November 30, 1987) is an American professional baseball player who is a free agent.
+He has previously been a pitcher in Major League Baseball (MLB) for the Arizona Diamondbacks, Milwaukee Brewers, Toronto Blue Jays, Philadelphia Phillies, Cincinnati Reds, Tampa Bay Rays, Colorado Rockies, Boston Red Sox, and Texas Rangers.

 Anderson was born in Wichita Falls, Texas, and helped his father with the family business following his parents' divorce.
 He was a standout pitcher at S. H. Rider High School, pitching three no-hitters as a senior in 2006 and setting a school record for career strikeouts, but his slender build limited attention from college baseball recruiters.
 He spent two seasons with North Central Texas College before transferring to the University of Oklahoma for the 2009 season.
 The Diamondbacks selected Anderson in the ninth round of the 2009 MLB Draft.
 He spent the next several years rising through the team's farm system, suffering a setback in 2011 when an elbow injury caused him to miss nearly the entire season.
 Anderson made his major league debut for the Diamondbacks in 2014.

 During the 2016 offseason, Anderson was part of a major five-player trade between the Diamondbacks and Brewers.
 His performance continued to improve, setting career highs in wins in 2017 and innings pitched in 2018.
-Going into 2020, the Brewers traded Anderson to the Toronto Blue Jays, where his performance suffered amidst a shortened season.
+Going into 2020, the Brewers traded Anderson to the Toronto Blue Jays, where his performance suffered amid a shortened season.
 He spent most of the 2021 season on a one-year contract for the Phillies, but closed out the year in the Texas Rangers minor league system.